 So the first time you share it, it can be just the article title with a visual and designator that it is a new post.
 The second time you share it, you will ask a question.
 The third time you cite a fact.
 The fourth time you can share a quote, etc.

 You’re on the right track, your Tweeting, you’re engaging with your (non) followers, and you’re sharing great content.
 The next step is letting the world know that you’re active on Twitter.

 You can do this in a couple of different ways.

 Add your Twitter account information on your website and blog

 Next, to the other social icons you have for your other social media accounts.
 Most of the social follow tools and plugins for websites allow you to add this information to your website easily, or maybe the theme you’re using supports this out of the box, so it is even easier.

 Include your Tweets on your website or blog

-If you want extra exposure on the content you Tweet, you can also use the previously mentioned toolkit from Twitter to create an embedded box to showcase all your latest tweets on your website.
+If you want extra exposure to the content you Tweet, you can also use the previously mentioned toolkit from Twitter to create an embedded box to showcase all your latest tweets on your website.

 This is a great way to share your Twitter conversations with your website visitors, getting double exposure from the same effort.
 Before blindly adding all your Tweets to your website though, be sure that it makes sense from your business perspective and the goals you have for your site though.

 You’ve probably already had a set of sharing buttons on your website, and in case you didn’t have a Twitter button with them yet, now it is time to add one.
-Don’t forget to include your Twitter handle in the settings, so that when people share your content, your account is linked to it and people know that it comes from you.
+Don’t forget to include your Twitter handle in the settings so that when people share your content, your account is linked to it, and people know that it comes from you.